|

 Adobe Lightroom Public Beta 3

-Beta 1 was released to the public and the long awaited Beta 3
+Beta 1 was released to the public and Beta 3

 first to summarise the more significant changes.